ccb2195-ux/acled-mapping/README.md

 └── SETUP_GITHUB_PAGES.md     # Deployment guide
 ```

-## 🚀 Setup & Deployment

-See [SETUP_GITHUB_PAGES.md](SETUP_GITHUB_PAGES.md) for detailed instructions on deploying to GitHub Pages.

-## 📖 Data Source
+## Data

-Data provided by the [Armed Conflict Location & Event Data Project (ACLED)](https://acleddata.com/), which collects real-time data on political violence and protest events worldwide.
+Data provided by the [Armed Conflict Location & Event Data Project (ACLED)](https://acleddata.com/), from which I took all avaialble incident data from the MENA region and fitlered from their in my notebookes.

-## 📄 License

-Data: ACLED (check ACLED's terms of use for data licensing)
-Code: MIT License